 This list is not exhaustive in nature, and a shipping agent should be consulted to ensure that all of the requirements are fulfilled (please note that inclusion in this list does NOT imply an endorsement by The St. Lawrence Seaway Management Corporation or by the Great Lakes St. Lawrence Seaway Development Corporation).

 Part II Information Concerning Pre-Clearance and Security for Fee Payments

 Part IV Radio Communication

 - If the vessel in question does not comply with the Seaway Practices & Procedures noted in Part I of the Seaway Handbook, contact The St. Lawrence Seaway Management Corporation to request that a free review of the vessel drawings be performed.
 The review will determine what (if any) modifications may be required to render the vessel Seaway compliant.
 This free service is available for all new and existing vessels.

 - Conduct a review of all Seaway Notices & Notices to Shipping posted for the current navigation season.
 The provisions found within these notices serve to compliment the requirements found in the Seaway Handbook, and must be adhered to.

-- Vessels not equipped with landing booms (or vessel’s who do not wish to use their own landing booms) must apply for the Seaway’s “Tie-up Service at Approach Walls” (complete the application form prior to arrival within Seaway).
+- Vessels not equipped with landing booms (or vessel’s who do not wish to use their own landing booms) must make arrangements with a service provider for tie-up at approach walls prior to commencing transit of the Seaway.